-We believe that tiney and our local authority partners share common aims.
-We aim to ensure that every child in England has access to high quality early years provision and we aim to do this by increasing the number of well trained and regulated childminders in England and arresting the decline in their numbers.
+We believe that tiney and our Local Authority partners share common goals: we aim to ensure that every child in England has access to high quality early years provision, and we aim to do this by increasing the number of well-trained and regulated childminders in England and arresting the decline in their numbers.

-We recognise that by providing more choice for people interested in becoming childminders we will ensure that the profession is accessible for the widest number of people.
+We recognise that by providing more choice for people interested in becoming childminders, we will help to ensure that the profession is accessible for the widest number of people.

 How does tiney support our childminders to offer funded placements?

 We facilitate all contracts between childminders and guardians via the tiney app, for all childcare placements.
-These include the full schedules of care, the childminder’s private hourly or daily rates, and details of any funded hours the guardian may be entitled to.
+These include the full schedules of care both funded and privately paid, as well as the childminder’s private hourly or daily rates, and any consumable fees.
 We process all the monthly invoices for all placements based on these contract details.

-In some Local Authorities, tiney holds the main funding agreement with the LA, with our childminders registered as sub-providers under our tiney umbrella.
+In some Local Authorities, tiney holds the main funding agreement directly, with our childminders registered as sub-providers under our umbrella.
 We complete the eligibility checks and headcount submissions for all childminders in these areas, based on the contract information and completed parent declaration forms.

-In other Local Authorities where the childminders themselves hold the funding agreements with the LA, tiney can assist in eligibility checks, and general advice around funding queries.
+In other Local Authorities where the childminders themselves hold the funding agreements with the LA, tiney can assist in eligibility checks, and may offer general advice around funding queries.
+We of course do refer these providers to the support and guidance available from their Local Authority, and aim to gather as much information as we can (either from publicly-available resources or by contacting the LAs directly) so that we can answer questions where possible.

-For all providers, regardless of where they are based, tiney produce monthly invoices for the guardian itemising the hours of funded care for the guardian.
+For all providers, regardless of where they are based, tiney produce monthly invoices for the guardian.
+These contain an itemised list of the funded hours used each month, as well as any privately paid hours, and any fees charged to the guardian.

-We run regular webinars for the community around a variety of topics, including Early Years Funding and how this can be beneficial for their business and the families they work with.
+We run regular webinars for our childminding community around a variety of topics, including Early Years Funding and how this can be beneficial for their business and the families they work with.

 How is Early Years Funding paid to tiney childminders?